 As a teenager, looking for your first part-time job can seem like a difficult task.
-Finding a job is hard, to begin with, but when you haven't had any experience in a workplace, have never been through an interview, and don't know where to start in writing your first resume, the task can seem impossible.
+Finding a job is hard to begin with for anyone.
+When you haven't had any experience in a workplace, have never been through an interview, and don't know where to start with writing your first resume, the task can seem even more challenging.

-It may be difficult, but it's not impossible.
+What’s the best way to find your first job?
+It can be difficult, but it's not impossible.
 If you take it one step at a time, you'll soon be employed.
-Here are are some tips for finding your first part-time job from Groovejob.com's Jay Pipes:
+Here are some tips for finding your first part-time job.